Domains

 6. Name your new domain

-You'll now be able to create new diagrams in the domain with a separate model.
+You'll now be able to create new diagrams in the domain whilst using the same shared model.&#x20;

 Model objects in other domains within the same landscape can be added to a diagram.
 There are 2 ways to do this.